arturopie/nulogy-deployer/Readme.md

 1. Get public IP of your app

   ```
-  docker run -it --rm -v ~/.aws/:/root/.aws arturop/painless-infra get_public_ip.sh
+  docker run -it --rm -v ~/.aws/:/root/.aws arturop/painless-infra get_domain
   ```

-1. Open your browser and navigate to the printed public IP
+1. Open your browser and navigate to the printed domain